constellation-daq/Constellation/cxx/satellites/Caribou/README.md

   linked Peary installation.
 In addition, the following configuration keys are available for the initialization:

   * `peary_verbosity`: Set the Peary-internal logging verbosity for output on the terminal of the satellite.
 Please refer to the Peary documentation for more information.
 The verbosity can be changed at any point using the `peary_verbosity` command this satellite exposes.
-  * `config_file`: Configuration file in Peary-format to be passed to the device.
-It should be noted, that the file access will happen locally by the satellite, i.e. the value has to point to a file locally available on the Caribou system.

-* **Launching**: During launch, the device is powered using Peary's `powerOn()` command.
-After this, the satellite waits for one second in order to allow the AIDA TLU to fully configure and make the clock available on the DUT outputs.
-Then, the `configure()` command of the Peary device interface is called.

-  The key `adc_signal` and `adc_frequency` can be used to sample the slow ADC on the Carboard in regular intervals.
-Here, `adc_signal` is the name of the ADC input channel as assigned via the Peary periphery for the given device, and `adc_frequency` is the number of frames read from the device after which a new sampling is attempted, the default is 1000.
-If no `adc_signal` is set, no ADC reading is attempted.

-  The key `number_of_frames` allows buffering of multiple Caribou device frames into a single Constellation data message.
+  * `number_of_frames`: This key allows buffering of multiple Caribou device frames into a single Constellation data message.
 If set to a value larger than `1`, frames are first buffered and upon reaching the desired buffer depth, they are collectively sent.
 A value of, for example, `number_of_frames = 100` would therefore result in one message being sent every 100 frames read from the device.
 This message would contain 100 frames with the individual data blocks.
 This can be used to reduce the number of packets sent via the network and to better make use of available bandwidth.
+  * `adc_signal`, `adc_frequency`: These keys can be used to sample the slow ADC on the Carboard in regular intervals.
+Here, `adc_signal` is the name of the ADC input channel as assigned via the Peary periphery for the given device, and `adc_frequency` is the number of frames read from the device after which a new sampling is attempted, the default is 1000.
+If no `adc_signal` is set, no ADC reading is attempted.

+  **All other parameters are converted to strings and forwarded to the Peary instance**.

+* **Launching**: During launch, the device is powered using Peary's `powerOn()` command.
+After this, the satellite waits for one second in order to allow the AIDA TLU to fully configure and make the clock available on the DUT outputs.
+Then, the `configure()` command of the Peary device interface is called.

 * **Reconfiguration**: Any register returned by the device by `list_registers()` or memory registers from `list_memories()` can be updated during reconfiguration.
 The satellite attempts to read any of these values from the provided reconfiguration config and, if successful, updates the device.